-On September 29, 2020, the Company and certain of its U.S. subsidiaries (the "Guarantors") entered into a five-year unsecured senior credit facility pursuant to a credit agreement (the "2020 Credit Agreement") with Bank of America, N.A. acting as administrative agent (the "Administrative Agent") and a syndicate of lenders.
+On September 29, 2020, the Company and certain of its U.S. subsidiaries (the "Guarantors") entered into a five-year unsecured senior credit facility pursuant to a credit agreement (as amended, restated, modified or otherwise supplemented from time to time, the "2020 Credit Agreement") with Bank of America, N.A., acting as administrative agent (the "Administrative Agent"), and a syndicate of lenders.
 The 2020 Credit Agreement amended and restated the previous credit agreement dated as of December 5, 2017 (the "2017 Credit Agreement").
-The 2020 Credit Agreement includes a senior term loan (the "2020 Term Loan") of up to \$200.0 million and a senior revolving line of credit (the "Revolving Facility") of up to \$300.0 million (collectively the "Credit Facility").
+The 2020 Credit Agreement included a senior term loan (the "2020 Term Loan") of \$200.0 million and a senior revolving line of credit (the "Revolving Facility") of up to \$300.0 million (collectively the "Credit Facility").
+The Revolving Facility includes a \$25.0 million sublimit for the issuance of standby letters of credit and a \$10.0 million sublimit for swing line loans.
+The Credit Facility is available to finance working capital, capital expenditures and other general corporate purposes.